-- Glove Liners - thin, synthetic, worn under gloves for added warmth*
+- Glove liners - thin, synthetic, to be worn under gloves for added warmth

 - Poncho (during the rainy season - optional)

-- Water Bladder Camelback type – note disposable plastic bottles are not allowed on the mountain due to National Park regulations
+- Water bottle (Nalgene recommended) AND a water bladder (CamelBak type) - must have 2-3 litres combined; please note that disposable plastic bottles are not allowed on the mountain due to National Park regulations

-- Stuff Sacks or Plastic Bags - various sizes, to keep gear dry and separate
+- Stuff sacks or lightweight dry bags - various sizes, to keep gear dry and separate

 - Lip balm